Ultimate Punta Cana Bucket List for First-Time Visitors

 7. Discover the Indigenous Eyes

 The reserve has 12 lagoons, known as “eyes” for their oval shape, and five are open for swimming.
-The water is crystal-clear, the trails are peaceful, and you may spot iguanas, turtles, or tropical birds along the way.
-Managed by the Puntacana Ecological Foundation, it also serves as a model for sustainable tourism, balancing conservation with visitor access.
+You may spot iguanas, turtles, or tropical birds along the way.
+Managed by the Puntacana Ecological Foundation, it also serves as a model for sustainable tourism.

 You can also combine Indigenous Eyes with a catamaran cruise and snorkeling trip, going from hidden lagoons to the Caribbean Sea in one day.
-Reserve your spot here and add this experience to your Punta Cana trip.
+Reserve your spot here.

 Bachata is smooth and romantic, while Merengue is lively and full of energy.
 You can also explore more about them in our Bachata and Merengue blog post.

-You don’t need perfect steps.
-Just let the beat carry you.
-For a bigger night out, head to Coco Bongo Punta Cana, the Caribbean’s most famous club with live shows, acrobats, and nonstop performances.
-Book your tickets here and add a night of dancing and entertainment to your Punta Cana trip.
+💡 Tip: After dancing Bachata and Merengue, head to Coco Bongo Punta Cana, the Caribbean’s most famous club with live shows, acrobats, and nonstop performances.
+Tickets sell out fast.
+Book your tickets here and experience one of the most spectacular nights in Punta Cana.

 A Punta Cana bucket list should include Macao Beach, the area’s best spot for surfing and one of the few public beaches in the region.
 Its rolling waves and wide stretch of golden sand set it apart from the calm, resort-lined shores of Bávaro.
 Surf schools along the beach make it easy for beginners to take their first lesson, while experienced surfers head straight for the stronger breaks.